Alisha98A/Food-Quiz/README.md

   - [W3Schools](https://www.w3schools.com/howto/howto_css_modals.asp) on how to use modals.
   - Learned how to close modal if the user clicks outside of its content.
 [Wordpress](https://wordpress.org/support/topic/how-to-close-a-popup-when-clicking-outside-of-it/)
   - Adapted opacity from [Developer mozilla](https://developer.mozilla.org/en-US/docs/Web/CSS/opacity) (stling in CSS)
   - Function to handle form submission and store score, solved it with help from Matt, my mentor.
+  - [James Q Quick Youtube video](https://www.youtube.com/watch?v=_LYxkClHnV0&list=PLDlWc9AfQBfZIkdVaOQXi1tizJeNJipEx&index=5) on how to display feedback for correct/incorrect answers
+  - [James Q Quick Youtube video](https://www.youtube.com/watch?v=DFhmNLKwwGw&list=PLDlWc9AfQBfZIkdVaOQXi1tizJeNJipEx&index=9) on how to save high scores in local storage
+  - [James Q Quick Youtube video](https://www.youtube.com/watch?v=jfOv18lCMmw&list=PLDlWc9AfQBfZIkdVaOQXi1tizJeNJipEx&index=10) on how to load and display high scores from local storage
+  - Took some of the questions for my quiz from [Buzzfeed](https://www.buzzfeed.com/laurafrustaci/50-food-trivia-questions-to-get-your-mouth-watering-and) and [Ricotta](https://www.ricotta.team/blog/food-trivia) and also asked [Open AI](https://chat.openai.com/) for question ideas

 ### Media
   -  Learned how to make a image background responsive from [Cem Eygi Media's Youtube video](https://www.youtube.com/watch?v=vimZLEd702Y)